etmitchell2022/Final-Space-Race/README.md

 - [X] B-4: Clear progress has been made on the game with respect to the project plan.
 - [X] A-1: The source code contains no warnings.
 All warnings are properly addressed, not just ignored.
 - [X] A-2: The game includes the conventional player experience loop of title, gameplay, and ending.
-- [] A-3: Earn N*⌈P/2⌉ stars, where N is the iteration number and P is the number of people on the team.
+- [X] A-3: Earn N*⌈P/2⌉ stars, where N is the iteration number and P is the number of people on the team.

 ## Instructions
-use W and S to move the car foreward and backward. use A and D to rotate the car counter-clockwise and clockwise.
+use W and S to move the car foreward and backward. use A and D to rotate the car counter-clockwise and clockwise. escape to pause and unpause make it to the 10th hill without flipping your car.

 Get to the finish and get the highest score